AdaCore/training_material/courses/ada_essentials/050_array_types/08-array_aggregates.rst

    type Coordinate_T is array (1 ..
 3) of Float;
    Location : constant Coordinate_T := (1.0, 2.0, 3.0);

-* Sometimes code needs to copy an array with minor modifications
+* Sometimes an array needs to be copied with only minor modifications

    * Prior to Ada 2022, it would require two steps